Facts about Candy

 Welcome to our Facts About Candy section!
 It’s like school without the tests, without the #2 pencils, without the awkward desks, but with all of the sweet rewards that learning something new brings.

 On the pages in this section you will find a Candy Timeline that walks you through, year by year, the development of the American candy scene.
-Chocolate fanatics should be sure to study our Chocolate Facts page, and, because retro is our speciality, we’ve also assembled two Nostalgic Candy Ads pages and one with Retro Candy TV Commercials.
+Chocolate fanatics should be sure to study our Chocolate Facts page, and, because retro is our speciality, we’ve assembled two Nostalgic Candy Ads pages and one with Retro Candy TV Commercials.

-Everybody will enjoy the History of Candy page, which features stories about some of America’s most iconic candy treats.
+Everybody will enjoy the History of Candy page, which features stories about many of America’s most iconic candy treats.
 Read over The History of the Candy Bar, the History of Jelly Beans, and the History of Chewing Gum, for example, (all available in the History of Candy section) and you will see that sweet treats have been a part of human culture for hundreds of years.
 Chewing gum, in fact, has been around in one form or another for thousands of years.
-The history of candy demonstrates that people have always enjoyed taking time out to savor something sweet, and we are proud to help our customers continue the tradition today.
+The history of candy demonstrates that people have always enjoyed taking time out to savor something sweet, and we are proud to help customers continue the tradition today.